tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_find_open_source_project.md

 * Have some documentation needs.
 * Not be so technical that it's beyond your ability to learn it.
 (If you already have familiarity with a programming language, you might target projects that focus on that language.)
 * Be active, with a somewhat recent commit.

-## Search for an open-source project with API doc needs

 {% include content/activities/find_open_source_project.md %}